Letting Go: CranioSacral Therapy

 This is where I offer my listening expertise.

-The release happens at session, yet may continue for days.
+The release happens at a session, yet may continue for days.

 These changes can be so subtle you may be surprised like I was when I realized a full five days after receiving a session that my neck is no longer tense.